 ISO 27001 certified and GDPR compliant | Limited to website visitor data; no broader intent signals |

-Lead Forensics Review: How it Works & Key Features
+Lead Forensics Review: How It Works and Key Features

 B2B Website Visitor Identification: Lead Forensics reveals which companies visit your site by matching IP addresses against its proprietary database.